Key takeaways

 Is Zepbound covered by Medicare?

-In general, Medicare does not cover weight loss drugs or medications prescribed to treat obesity and overweight.
-In some cases, certain Medigap and Medicare Advantage plans may provide coverage.
-Contact Medicare to see if Zepbound is covered by your specific plan.
+In general, Medicare does not cover weight loss medications prescribed to treat obesity and overweight.
+However, Zepbound can be covered when prescribed for obstructive sleep apnea.

 Is Zepbound covered by Medicaid?